cantis/CoinPurseThree/docs/devnotes.md

 **28 Feb 24**
 Going to try and continue with the test setup but for now it will be with an 'on disk' database.

+**7 Mar 24**
+Got the tests running against a on-disk database, it's not ideal, still can't create an in-memory db and get the tables created.
+But, all of the test fixture setup etc. is in the conftest and it's now ready to be used with other tests.